radekd91/emoca/gdl_apps/EmotionRecognition/REAMDE.md

 ## Pre-trained models
 All the provided models have been trained on AffectNet, either from scratch (the image-based backbones) or finetuned based on fixed pretrained face reconstruction nets.

-Use `download_assets.sh` to download and unzip them or do it manually from [here](https://owncloud.tuebingen.mpg.de/index.php/s/WHjQE7t8BE4Re56/download)
+Use `download_assets.sh` to download and unzip them.

 ## Demos